Do I have OCD? The nitty gritty details with no fluff.

 Specific OCD subthemes are distinct for each person with OCD.
 These subthemes can include contamination, symmetry, harm (hit-and-run, suicide, violence), sexual or religious taboos (pedophilia, sinning, demonic possession), relationships, sensorimotor experiences (blinking, swallowing, breathing), existence (meaning of life, nature of reality), and many more.

-OCD is relatively common with a 12-month prevalence of about 1.2%, or over 4 million people.
+OCD is relatively common with over 4 million people experiencing the disorder that we know of.

 While OCD is a highly treatable disorder, it usually takes the average person 7-10 years to be properly diagnosed.
 In part, this is due to undertrained professionals misinterpreting OCD symptoms for anxiety or psychosis.
 It's also due to the stigma associated with some manifesting sub-themes, such as suicide and sexual harm.